Ivanpmercader/MasterLemoncode-XVI-Cloud-Render-Auto/README.md

 ## Changes compared to the master/frameworks/react-lab application
 - add API_ORGANIZATION environment variable
-- use hashRoute
-- vite base config change to './'
+- docker config
-- Manual deploy in githubpages
+- Render deploy

 ## Features
 - Built with **React** and **Vite** for fast development and performance.